 The first thing you need is a strategy so you know exactly what you’re using HubSpot to achieve.
 The settings of your HubSpot portal are informed by the strategy.
 How you set up the tool will inform the way you use HubSpot.
 Within HubSpot Marketing Professional, you receive three subdomains which you can use for landing pages, emails, and blogs.

-If you know your strategy and you know that you're going to be using two different blog URLs because you have two different blogs then you know you can't create one for landing pages.
+If you know your strategy and you know that you're going to be using two different blog URLs because you have two different blogs then you know you have just one left for landing pages and emails.

 2. Accurate properties